 7. Closing the call

 This is the final part of the call where you close the business.
 Bear in mind there is no point moving to this stage unless you have achieved a positive response from identifying and overcoming objections.
 Once you have been through this process you will understand how these key telephone call handling elements work together to optimise your chance of receiving a positive outcome from phone calls with your customers.
-You can find out more about telephone call handling training including great tips on training your team in the sales and service section of our Awardaroo blog, or we can help with training.
-Just get in touch.
+You can find out more about telephone call handling training including great tips on training your team in the sales and service section of our Awardaroo blog, or we can help with our telephone skills training.